 I started making my own hummus, not because it was cheaper – it costs about the same – but because it tastes better and contains higher quality ingredients than the shop-bought stuff.
 Here’s the recipe I think I’ve almost perfected:

-I start with a food processor into which I tip a generous measure of tahini (around 150 grams), two raw chopped garlic cloves, a chopped chilli (red or green) and the juice of one lemon.
-I drain a large can (or two small 400g cans) of cooked chick peas and add them, together with a good glug of olive oil (not extra virgin, that can be too over-powering).
-I then replace the lid and start the machine.
+Start with a food processor into which you tip a generous measure of tahini (around 150 grams), two raw chopped garlic cloves, a chopped chilli (red or green) and the juice of one lemon.
+Drain a large 454g can (or two small cans) of cooked chickpeas and add them, together with a good glug of olive oil (not extra virgin, that can be too over-powering).
+Replace the lid and start the machine.

 It’ll be slow at first and the hummus will look lumpy and plaster-like: but don’t worry.
-Pour in tablespoon of cold water, then a tablespoon of olive oil (you can use extra virgin at this stage), and alternate these until suddenly, the magic happens.
-The hummus will come alive and start to turn itself from chopped chick peas and stuff into a smooth paste.
+Pour in a tablespoon of cold water, then a tablespoon of olive oil (you can use extra virgin at this stage), and alternate these until suddenly, the magic happens.
+The humus will come alive and start to turn itself from chopped chickpeas and stuff into a smooth paste.
 When you like the consistency, stop adding liquid, turn off the machine and taste.
 Add salt, ground pepper and maybe more lemon juice until you’re happy.

 Enjoy your hummus, whether you want to lose weight or not.

 Up until recently, I used to finish with a YouTube video of William Leith talking about his addiction to food.
 It was very interesting, but since I posted it, William seems to have wiped the internet of all trace of his shame.
 Instead, we have to make do with a review of the book.
 It’s almost as good…